AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-occupation-info.md

-This role is available sponsored workers.
+This role is available to sponsored skilled workers.